onnx/onnx/docs/OnnxReleases.md

 * After cutting the release branch:
     1. Create PR to set [VERSION_NUMBER](/VERSION_NUMBER) file in `main` to the next future releas, `X.Y+1.0`.
     1. Create PR to set `VERSION_NUMBER` file in the new release's branch to `X.Y.Zrc1`.
-        * For example the first release candidate for 1.16.0 woudl be `1.16.0rc1`
+        * For example the first release candidate for 1.16.0 would be `1.16.0rc1`
     1. Bump opset version for ai.onnx domain in `onnx/defs/operator_sets.h` and `onnx/defs/schema.h` for use by future operator additions and changes.
         * For example, this [demo PR](https://github.com/onnx/onnx/pull/6001).